mtzfactory/nango/docs/docs/building-integrations/framework-overview.md

 Blueprints that are shared on Nango always contain the following details:
 - Basic API configuration for the Integration (e.g. base API URL, authentication details, rate-limit metadata)
-- Implementations of specific Actions for the Integration
+- Implementation(s) of specific Action(s) for the Integration
-- A brief description of each impleneted Action, it's input objects and information on the author & maintainer
+- A brief description of each implemented Action, it's input objects and information on the author & maintainer

 Because we know that Blueprints are only helpful when they are maintained and work we take QA very seriously:
 - All Blueprints are hosted in our main Nango repository and undergo a QA review by a Nango maintainer before merging